Marine School of Infantry

 The United States Marine Corps has two locations for School of Infantry (SOI) training like it has two locations for Recruit Training.

-Recruits are generally separated by their proximity in the United States, but the SOI East location also handles all the female recruits as well.
+Recruits are generally separated by their proximity in the United States.

 SOI East is at Camp Geiger, a satellite facility of Camp Lejeune in North Carolina.